 Steps for LAN-to-LAN Configuration:

-• Connect to the ADSL router’s interface as previously described.
+Connecting to the ADSL router’s interface is done in the same way as has been previously outlined.

-• Change the ADSL router’s IP address to be in the same subnet as the primary router but outside its DHCP range to avoid conflicts (e.g., if the primary router is 192.168.1.1, set the ADSL router to 192.168.1.2).
+The ADSL router’s IP address should be changed to the primary router’s subnet but outside the DHCP range to avoid conflicts (for instance, if the primary router’s IP address is 192.168.1.1 then set the ADSL router’s IP to 192.168.1.2).

-• Use an Ethernet cable to connect one of the LAN ports of the primary router to one of the LAN ports of the ADSL router.
+An Ethernet cable should be used to connect the LAN port of the primary router to the LAN port of the ADSL router.

 Steps for LAN-to-WAN Configuration: